Rumpunzel/rpg-thingy/playing-the-game/boons-&-banes.md

 When you use a boon, add dice equal to the boon's rating to your roll.
 Though, after you do, the boon is used up and vanishes.

-If you have multiple Boons which might aid you, you have to choose only one of them.
+If you have multiple boons which might aid you, you have to choose only one of them.

+You may only gain additional dice once per roll, so either from a trait, boon, or bane.
+If you have multiple options, choose only one of them.

 {: .important }
 > In the enemy camp, Cyrene finds the general in his tent meditating.
 She steps from the shadows and delivers her message with the utmost intent to intimidate him into accepting peace negotiations.
 The general's `DEVOTED SERVANT OF THE EMPIRE` trait sets the difficulty of the test at **2.** Though, the GM argues that the `FORTIFIED CAMP` trait increases the difficulty to a total of **3.**